rrooggiieerr/homeassistant-benqprojector/info.md

 * RP790S
 * RP705H

+Some projectors need to be on to be able to detect the model and the integration to work.

 Please let me know if your projectors is also supported by this plugin so I can improve the overview of supported devices.

 ##  Adding a new BenQ projector
 - After restarting go to **Settings** then **Devices & Services**